Do No Harm (Lost): Reception

 The American viewers for this episode were 17.12 million.
 IGN ranked Boone's death as #4 in their list of the top ten Lost deaths.

 Episode references

 Boone says to Jack "I know you made me a promise.
 I'm letting you off the hook."
 This was also said to Jack by Rose in the season 1 episode "Walkabout".
 This was also said by Sarah to Jack in "Man of Science, Man of Faith" in a flashback.

 Cultural references

-The title refers to Primum non nocere phrase in the Hippocratic Oath.
+The title refers to the Primum non nocere phrase in the Hippocratic Oath.